FQAlmeida/DiscBot/README.md

 ## Todo List

+1. [ ] Keep all commands documented and logged
 1. [x] Create a simple bot
 2. [x] Create a morse app
 3. [ ] Create a Guild Wars 2 app